Should I risk it?

 Taking a risk for the good of others is always a good start.

-Not only did he make a bad risk, but now he's simply exhausted.
+Exhausted from running, and fearing for his life, He cries out to God with regret.
 The moment right after the big wins, when we're vulnerable, emotional and exhausted is the moment we most need to stop and re-assess.
 It's NOT the moment to jump into another big decision.
 To take another risk out of vanity.
 Luckily for Elijah, God was patient and kind enough to restore him.

 1 Kings 19: 4-8 "4 But he himself went a day's journey into the wilderness and came and sat down under a broom tree.
 And he asked that he might die, saying, “It is enough; now, O Lord, take away my life, for I am no better than my fathers.”
 5 And he lay down and slept under a broom tree.
 And behold, an angel touched him and said to him, “Arise and eat.”
 6 And he looked, and behold, there was at his head a cake baked on hot stones and a jar of water.
 And he ate and drank and lay down again.
 7 And the angel of the Lord came again a second time and touched him and said, “Arise and eat, for the journey is too great for you.”
 8 And he arose and ate and drank, and went in the strength of that food forty days and forty nights to Horeb, the mount of God."